 Students examine the following spectrum: non-European artistic traditions, ancient through Medieval, and Renaissance to present.

 This course is a detailed examination of our physical environment, including geomorphology, climatology, meteorology, soils, and natural vegetation.
 Human geography includes a study of energy resources, minerals, alternative energy sources, agriculture, transport and communications, industry, and land use choices.
 Project-based learning and map and photo interpretation also constitutes a significant part of the course content.

 This senior level course will allow the students to be immersed into the theory and practical aspects of entrepreneurship.
-Entrepreneurship in the last two decades has been looked at and considered a salve for many of the economic ailments of our times.
 In addition to an extensive study of theory, the students will participate in “Project Innovation “ which will challenge them to run a business for a brief period with minimal funding, experience or help.
 The students will face some very interesting challenges and situations which will make the theory presented later more meaningful.
 For a large part of the year, the students will be required to create a venture from scratch and then implement that venture during the annual Brentwood Regatta in April.
 Students invest their own money and reap the benefits of their diligence and creativity.
 This project gives all of the students practical experience in many of the problems and challenges the entrepreneur faces each and every day.